-As at December 31, 2020, the Company estimates that a 0.1% decrease in the initial reinvestment rate would lead to a decrease in the insurance contract liabilities of approximately \$4 after taxes (decrease of \$2 after taxes as at December 31, 2019).
-A 0.1% decrease in the ultimate reinvestment rate would lead to an increase in the insurance contract liabilities of about \$68 after taxes (\$61 after taxes as at December 31, 2019).
+As at December 31, 2021, the Company estimates that a 0.1% decrease in the initial reinvestment rate would lead to a decrease in the insurance contract liabilities of approximately \$25 after tax (decrease of \$4 after tax as at December 31, 2020).
+A 0.1% decrease in the ultimate reinvestment rate would lead to an increase in the insurance contract liabilities of about \$68 after tax (increase of \$68 after tax as at December 31, 2020).
 The Company estimates that a 0.1% increase in the initial reinvestment rate and in the ultimate reinvestment rate would have a similar impact to a decrease, but in the opposite direction.

-Also, the Company estimates that if the markets suddenly decreased by 10% as at December 31, 2020, net income attributed to common shareholders would be about \$34 lower than expected for its regular operations (\$31 as at December 31, 2019).
-The Company estimates that a 10% increase at the beginning of the period, followed by market growth in line with expectations, would have a similar impact but in the opposite direction.
+Also, the Company estimates that if the markets suddenly decreased by 10% as at December 31, 2021, net income attributed to common shareholders would be about \$44 lower than expected for its regular operations (\$34 as at December 31, 2020).
+The Company estimates that a sudden 10% increase at the beginning of the period, followed by market growth in line with expectations, would have a similar impact but in the opposite direction.